barlantico/Probability-in-R/README.md

 # Probability-in-R
-Labs consisting of probability and data analysis from STAT-550 SDSU.
+Labs consisting of probability and data analysis.